DecisionsDev/odm-docker-kubernetes/IBMCloudPrivate/README.md

 #  Deploying IBM Operational Decision Manager Standard on IBM Private cloud

-This tutorial explains the deployment of an IBM® Operational Decision Manager clustered topology on IBM Cloud private, based on Kubernetes technology.
+This tutorial explains the deployment of an IBM® Operational Decision Manager clustered topology on IBM Cloud private, based on the Kubernetes technology.

-Use ODM Docker materials that are available in the [odm-ondocker](https://github.com/ODMDev/odm-ondocker) repository.
+ODM Docker material is used here, which is available in the [odm-ondocker](https://github.com/ODMDev/odm-ondocker) repository.
 It includes Docker files and Docker Compose descriptors.
 ODM containers are based on IBM WebSphere® Application Server Liberty.
 In this tutorial, only the Docker files are used to build ODM runtime images that will be instantiated in the Kubernetes cluster.

 ![Flow](../images/ODMinKubernetes-Flow.png)